Most Forgiving Irons 2024 (Our 12 Recommendations)

 Looks

-I believe that looks are overrated in the golf world.
+We believe that looks are overrated in the golf world.
 Many golfers fawn over shiny chrome forged blades, but are they really the best clubs?

 For 99.9% of players globally, the answer is no. Henrik Stenson is considered one of the best and most consistent ball-strikers in the world, but even he uses cavity-back irons.

-I also think results can quickly change your opinion on a club’s looks.
+We also think results can quickly change your opinion on a club’s looks.
 An “ugly” club that consistently hits the ball right at the flagstick will become beautiful at no time!

 Durability